CyberAMS/CarND-Kidnapped-Vehicle-Project/README.md

 ### 2. Udacity Simulator

-The extended Kalman filter program connects to the [Udacity Simulator](https://github.com/udacity/self-driving-car-sim/releases) via [uWebSocketIO](https://github.com/uWebSockets/uWebSockets).
+The particle filter program connects to the [Udacity Simulator](https://github.com/udacity/self-driving-car-sim/releases) via [uWebSocketIO](https://github.com/uWebSockets/uWebSockets).
 The simulator is available for Linux, Mac and Windows.

 ## 2. Data objects and structures